HHSAPCompSci2020/capstone-project-keivna-5/FinalProject/doc/README.txt

       * For example as time passes: the sky gets darker, the sun sets, cars pass on the bridge, clouds shift, birds fly, and people walk and bike on the side of the bridge.

-      * Expanded camera settings: The Manual Mode I version will be expanded to add a long exposure and portrait option to the camera’s settings.
+      * Expanded camera settings: Add the following to Manual Mode:l
+      * Long exposure
+      * Portrait

       * Videography: The user can take a video or video capture through the camera viewfinder.